maimpilly/maimpilly.github.io/src/content/project/01-master-thesis.md

 In simple terms: Wireless Power Transfer (WPT) systems are incredibly sensitive to coil alignment.
 A small misalignment can drastically drop efficiency.
 I wanted to know: could I build a system using a low-cost microcontroller that could *instantly* measure this alignment in real-time?
 This project was my answer.

-This project is a foundation upon which further research can be undertook, for use cases like valet parking and was done with the Institute for Energy Conversion (IEW).
+This project is a foundation upon which further research can be undertook, for use cases like valet parking and was done with the Institute for Electrical Energy Conversion (IEW).

 ### Objective
 The core problem was to design, build, and validate an embedded system capable of real-time parameter identification for a WPT system.
 Specifically, I focused on estimating the **coupling factor (*k*)**, a key parameter that directly represents the physical alignment and magnetic coupling between the transmitter and receiver coils.